 As COVID-19 continues to spread, small businesses in particular are facing serious financial concerns.

 The outbreak has resulted in widespread closures of retail stores, restaurants and bars.
 With independent companies now concerned about their survival during this challenging time.

-To help towards the financial impact of the coronavirus outbreak, Facebook have announced the launch of a new grant programme.
+To help towards the financial impact of the Coronavirus outbreak, Facebook have announced the launch of a new grant programme.
 Providing $100 million (£83 million) in cash grants and advertising credits to small businesses.
 Coinciding with the UK government’s own schemes to help people get back on their feet.

 Sheryl Sandberg, Facebook’s COO made the public announcement explaining “small businesses are the heartbeat of our communities… The longer the crisis goes on, the greater the risk.”
 “We’ve listened to small businesses to understand how we can best help them… We want to do our part.”